 — vadakkus (@vadakkus) September 19, 2016

-The mighty mountains of Asia, beautiful, wild and desolate, have since ancient times been the fatal siren song for many an empire that dreamed of taming them and capturing its riches, having been witness to many a great game and some of the most turbulent incidents in world history.
-The Hindukush, Pamir, Karakoram and the Himalayas are replete with the scattered remains of powerful kings and vast armies from the Persians, Chinese and Greeks to the British and the Soviets, all of whom lusted after the great power and glory control over the mountains would bring.
-But, in the end, every single foreign power have had their ambitions cut as the mountains always reverted back to their natural civilizations as every invading force was lured to their graves.
+The mighty mountains of Asia, beautiful, wild and desolate, have since ancient times been the fatal siren song for many an empire that dreamed of taming and capturing their riches.
+Having been witness to many a great game and some of the most turbulent incidents in world history, the Hindukush, Pamir, Karakoram and the Himalayas are replete with scattered remains of powerful kings and vast armies, from the Persians, Chinese and Greeks to the British and the Soviets, all of whom lusted after the great power and glory the control over the mountains would bring.
+But, in the end, every single foreign power have always had their ambitions cut mercilessly as every invading force was lured to their graves, as the mountains always reverted back to their natural civilizations.
 That natural civilization is India.
-These mountains are India, that eternal land of ancient sages and scriptures, and will always come home in the end.
+These mountains are India, that eternal land of ancient sages and scriptures, that will always come home in the end.